[DSI Logo] Design Systems, Inc.

 Can I connect to the Internet?

 Design Systems uses the internet very effectively.
 TCP/IP is the primary network protocol employed.
 THEOS provides a variety of servers and clients e.g. HTTP, FTP, Telnet, SMTP, etc. that provide both local and remote connection for networking.
 THEOS servers can be accessed easily from LAN clients or from remote clients (such as Windows and Linux) that utilize any of the standard Internet protocols.
+Communications is easily and simply setup with complete administrative control.
+THEOS applications can be accessed from any location in the world.

 How much does it cost?